 At some point in the claim, the insurer noticed a pre-closing inspection report that indicated the home had pre-existing cracks in the stucco and drywall.
 Because the insured had not disclosed these minor cosmetic blemishes when applying for their policy, the insurer contended that the policyholder misrepresented the condition of the home in the policy application.
 The insurance company had its underwriter prepare an affidavit claiming that the policy would not have been issued had the true condition of the premises been disclosed.

 Based on these facts, the insurer denied the claim under Fla.
 Stat.
 Section 627.409 which permits an insurer to rescind a policy if an insurer misrepresents facts in a policy application.
-However, this is only true if the facts would have been material to acceptance of the risk or knowledge of the actual facts pursuant to a policy requirement would have resulted in the insurer denying the application for coverage in good faith.
+However, this is only true if the facts would have been material to acceptance of the risk.